Mogakamo/DSC-UOE-Website/README.md

 **Feel free to contribute to the project by creating an issue and please make sure to follow the [Contribution Guidelines](Contribution.md)**

-## Thank You All Contributing :relaxed:.
+## Thank You All For Contributing :relaxed:.

 <!-- readme: contributors -start -->
 <table>